HigherOrderCO/Kind/blog/2-first-class-modules-with-self-types.md

   new : (T : Set) -> (value : T) -> Dynamic
 ```

-This datatype just carries the type of a value together with the value itself.
+This datatype is like a box that "hides" a value and its type internally, but is
-This, in turn, allows us to create collections of types that vary.
-For example,
+itself viewed as a single type, called `Dynamic`.
+This, in turn, allows us to
+create collections of types that vary.
+For example, we may store ints and
-we may store ints and strings in the same `List Dynamic`:
+strings in the same `List Dynamic`:

 ```
 elems : List Dynamic